How to prep and cook different types of fish

 1. Pan-frying

-One of the easiest, quickest ways to cook fish is to fry it in a hot pan.
-This works well for white, skinless varieties, such as cod and haddock.
-The key is not to disturb the fish too much – heat a splash of oil in a non-stick pan over a medium-high heat and add your fillets.
+Top tip: The key is not to disturb the fish too much – heat a splash of oil in a non-stick pan over a medium-high heat and add your fillets.
 Cook, undisturbed, for 2-3 minutes to allow them to develop some colour, before carefully flipping and cooking for a further 2-3 minutes (or more depending on the thickness of your fish) until tender.
-Add a knob of butter when you flip, and use to baste the fish as it cooks.
-You could finish with a squeeze of lemon juice for a super speedy lemon butter sauce.
-Rest for a minute or so before serving.
+Add a knob of butter when you flip, and use it to baste the fish as it cooks.
+Finish with a squeeze of lemon, if you like.

 2. Grilling

-Popping your fish under a hot grill is quick and easy.
-This technique works especially well for skin-on fish such as salmon or mackerel, where you'd like the skin to crisp up.
-Line your grill pan with buttered foil to prevent the fish sticking, and pre-heat the grill to high for 10 minutes.
+Top tip: Line your grill pan with buttered foil to prevent the fish sticking, and pre-heat the grill to high for 10 minutes.
 The cooking times will vary depending on the size of your fish – thicker fillets like salmon will need 5-6 minutes per side, while thinner fillets, like Dover sole, only need a couple of minutes.
-Add more butter and baste as the fish cooks, and watch it like a hawk to prevent it drying out or overcooking.
+Add more butter and baste as the fish cooks – watch it like a hawk to prevent it drying out or overcooking.

 3. En papillote

-Try oven baking your fish in a parcel made from greaseproof paper.
-Not only does this help lock in the moisture and prevent the fish from going dry, it also creates the opportunity to pack in more flavours.
-This technique works well for larger, meatier pieces of fish such as cod loins, monkfish or halibut.
-Place on a sheet of baking parchment then top with sliced lemons, a bunch of dill, some sliced tomatoes, a spoonful of capers and a splash of white wine before scrunching the paper around the fish to form a parcel.
-Bake for 15-20 minutes, until the fish is tender (the exact time will vary depending on the thickness of the fish) then serve with all the juices from the paper.
+Top tip: Place on a sheet of baking parchment, then top with sliced lemons, a bunch of dill, some sliced tomatoes, a spoonful of capers and a splash of white wine before scrunching the paper around the fish to form a parcel.
+Bake for 15-20 minutes, until the fish is tender (the exact time will vary depending on the thickness of the fish), then serve with the juices from the paper.

 4. In a traybake

 A trusty traybake is a midweek dinner saviour, and it works really well for fish, allowing it to absorb the flavours of everything else in the tray – whether that’s a fragrant Thai curry or juicy cherry tomatoes.
-Plus, there’s less washing up – win win.
-The key for fish traybakes is to think about the timings of whatever else is in the tray and add the fish at the correct time.
-So if you’re baking potatoes, roast these first then add the fish at a later stage to prevent it from overcooking.
-Try the technique in this punchy, bold harissa cod traybake served with a zingy grapefruit salsa.
+Plus, there’s less washing up – win-win.

 5. In a one-pot, stew or curry